 · Do not alter, modify, corrupt or harm in any way the software stored on the district’s technology or network systems.
 Do not install any software on the hard drive of any district technology or on the district’s network systems or run any personal software from either floppy disk, CD-ROM, DVD, flash drives or other storage media or alter or modify any data files stored on the district’s technology or network systems without prior permission and/or supervision from the technology coordinator or other appropriate personnel.

-· Do not download any programs or files from the internet without prior permission from the district’s technology coordinator or other appropriate personnel.
-Any programs or files downloaded from the internet shall be strictly limited only to those that you have received permission from the technology coordinator or other appropriate personnel to download.
+· Do not download any programs or files from the internet without prior permission from the district’s technology director or other appropriate personnel.
+Any programs or files downloaded from the internet shall be limited to those for school use.

 · Do not use any encryption software from any access point within the district.